awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.Redis.md

    1. For **Engine version compatibility**, choose the ElastiCache for Redis engine version you want to run on this cluster\.
 Unless you have a specific reason to run an older version, we recommend that you choose the latest version\.
 **Important**
-You can upgrade to newer engine versions \(see [Upgrading Engine Versions](VersionManagement.md)\), but you cannot downgrade to older engine versions except by deleting the existing Cluster and creating it anew\.
+You can upgrade to newer engine versions\.
+For more information on doing so, see [Upgrading Engine Versions](VersionManagement.md)\.
+However, you can't downgrade to older engine versions except by deleting the existing cluster and creating it again\.

       Because the newer Redis versions provide a better and more stable user experience, Redis versions 2\.6\.13, 2\.8\.6, and 2\.8\.19 are deprecated when using the ElastiCache console\.
 We recommend against using these Redis versions\.
 If you need to use one of them, work with the AWS CLI or ElastiCache API\.